lsds/Crossbow/README.md

-# Crossbow: A multi-GPU Deep Learning System for Training with Small Batch Sizes
+# Crossbow: A Multi-GPU Deep Learning System for Training with Small Batch Sizes

 ## About